Ramana204/ansible/install_ansible_on_Amazon_linux.md

    ```sh
    echo "ansadmin ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers
    ```
+1. change the line as password authentication yes in /etc/ssh/sshd_config and then restart the sshd

 1. Log in as a ansadmin user on master and generate ssh key (on Control node)
    ```sh